-When the budget for investment income in 2012/13 was set last autumn, it was based upon achieving an estimated average yield of 1.8% which reflected the benefit of investments placed in Government backed banks.
-Bank base rates continue to be held at 0.5% while actual money market yields from new investments are currently running at 0.8-3.3%.
-The latest forecasts of interest rate movements provided by our treasury management consultants, Sector, indicate base rates will remain at this level throughout most of 2012/13 and then climb to 2% by the end of 2015 although such a forecast must be viewed with caution.
+When the budget for investment income in 2013/14 was set last autumn, it was based upon achieving an estimated average yield of 1.5% which reflected the benefit of investments placed in Government backed banks.
+Bank base rates continue to be held at 0.5% while actual money market yields from new investments are currently running at 0.8-1.1%.
+The latest forecasts of interest rate movements provided by our treasury management consultants, Sector, indicate base rates will remain at this level throughout most of 2013/14 and only starting to climb into 2015 although such a forecast must be viewed with caution.
 These movements will affect the interest returns earned by the Council quite significantly.
 As in previous years, these projections are subject to regular review and amendment in the light of money market conditions.